-Stay active and fit in winter, too!
-Cross-country skiing is a sport for all age groups, as the movements involved are gentle on the joints, activate all muscle groups and are ideal for moderate endurance training.
-For those who would like to do more still for their cardiac health, the Engadin offers seven specially designated “heart trails”.
+Cross-country skiing is a sport for all ages since its movements, which are easy on the joints, activate all muscles and are the best preparation for a moderate endurance training.
+For those who would also like to do something for their heart health, there are seven specially designated "heart trails" available in the Engadin.

 … doing a good warm-up before you start.
 Especially in colder temperatures, your heart needs time to build up speed.